Nokia 8210: Call management

 The phone has a speed dial feature, in which the user can assign a name to each key on the keypad (except key 1, which is used for calling voicemail).
 Voice dialing can also be used by assigning up to 8 voice tags to a name.
 Dialed, received, and missed calls are all registered, and calls can be diverted.

 Messaging

 The phone uses SMS (Short Message Service) with predictive text input, with support for major European languages.
 Messages can be up to 160 characters long.
 Compatible handsets can send and receive OTA bitmap picture messages (not MMS).

 Memory

 The device's memory can store up to 250 names.
 Alternately, a SIM card can be used to store names (although memory capacity is specific to each SIM card).
 The calendar can store up to 50 notes.

 Infrared

-Nokia 8210 features an infrared port on the lower left side, which can be used to communicate with a compatible PC or printer.
+Nokia 8210 features an infrared port on the lower left side, which can be used to communicate with a compatible PC or printer using IrDA technology.
 The infrared port can also be used to transfer names and phone numbers or business cards between compatible phones.
 Data is transferred at 9.6 kilobits per second.

 The infrared connection can also be used to play two-player Snake with another supported phone.